FREE and Cheap Stuff to Do at Walt Disney World

 - Take the boat that visits the Magic Kingdom, Contemporary, Wilderness Lodge and Ft.
 Wilderness, or the boat that visits the Polynesian, Grand Floridian and Magic Kingdom (and you can get off at the Magic Kingdom and wander along the lake outside the gates, or hop on the monorail).

-- Cruise from Port Orleans to Downtown Disney and back, along the Sassagoula River.
+- Cruise from Disney Springs to Port Orleans or Old Key West and back, along the Sassagoula River.

 - Cost for any of the above: FREE.

-You can take a 45-minute wagon ride around Fort Wilderness Campground certain resorts for $8/adult, $5/child (ages 3-9).
-The rides are offered nightly at 7:00 and 9:30 pm and depart from in front of Pioneer Hall.
-No reservations taken — just show up and pay cash.
+You can take a 25-minute wagon ride around Fort Wilderness Campground for $15 per adult (age 10 and up) and $10 per child (age 3-9).
+The rides are offered Friday, Saturday and Sunday evenings at 6:00 pm and 8:30 pm and depart from in front of Pioneer Hall.
+No reservations taken — just show up and pay with your MagicBand or cash.

-- Beach Club – Beaches and Cream (soda fountain), Hurricane Hanna’s Grill (at Stormalong Bay pool – open to guests of the resort only)
+- Beach Club – Beaches and Cream (soda fountain), Hurricane Hanna’s Waterside Bar and Grill (at Stormalong Bay pool – open to guests of the resort only)

-- BoardWalk Inn – BoardWalk Bakery, Seashore Sweets (candy), Pizza Window
+- BoardWalk Inn – BoardWalk Bakery, Pizza Window

-- Coronado Springs – Pepper Market, Siesta’s Pool Bar & Grill (pool bar open to guests of the resort only)
+- Coronado Springs – El Mercado de Coronado, Siestas Cantina (pool bar open to guests of the resort only)

-- Dolphin – The Fountain Eats and Sweets (50s themed soda fountain)
+- Dolphin – Fountain (50s themed soda fountain)

 - Grand Floridian – Garden View Tea Room (order a pot of tea and share one or two items a la carte)

-- Polynesian – Captain Cook’s Snack Company (try the famous Tonga Toast during breakfast hours)
+- Polynesian – Capt.
+Cook’s (try the famous Tonga Toast during breakfast hours)

 - Port Orleans French Quarter – Sassagoula Floatworks and Food Factory (try the beignets and/or the gumbo)

-- Port Orleans Riverside – Riverside Mill (create your own pasta or salad)
+- Port Orleans Riverside – Riverside Mill Food Court (create your own pasta or salad)

-- Yacht Club – Crews Cup Lounge (good bar snacks, including an Artisanal Cheese Plate)
+- Yacht Club – Crew’s Cup Lounge (good bar snacks)

-The 21-and-over crowd can have a drink at one of the wonderful themed bars and lounges in the Moderate and Deluxe resort hotels.
+You can have a drink at one of the wonderful themed bars and lounges in the Moderate and Deluxe resort hotels.
 Remember, you don’t have to drink alcoholic beverages to enjoy the atmosphere — order a coffee, mineral water, soda or virgin drink if you want!
+And most of the Disney-run lounges are open to all ages (though those under 21 can’t consume alcohol).

 Most of the bars and lounges also serve snacks or light meals, some of which are excellent quality for the money.
 For instance, the snacks at the Territory Lounge at Wilderness Lodge come out of the Artist Point kitchen, while Crews Cup at Yacht Club serves an inexpensive but substantial menu.
 The River Roost at Port Orleans Riverside has appetizers and steak sandwiches, not to mention an excellent sing-along pianist performing several nights a week.